Smile-SA/rating.container/README.md

 This script launches the necessary services defined in the `docker-compose.yml` file, including Prometheus, Grafana, Node Exporter, and TimescaleDB.
 And exposes rating rules defined in the configuration file to prometheus.

 - Prometheus is accessible at [http://localhost:9090](http://localhost:9090).
 - Grafana is accessible at [http://localhost:3000](http://localhost:3000).
-Login with the provided credentials (admin/admin) and configure Prometheus as a data source.
+Login with the provided credentials (admin/admin).

 ## **Runtime options**